- What Is a Project Status Report?

 Set the baseline on the Gantt chart tool when planning and get data on your current schedule.
 Then, compare it against where you planned to be at this point in the schedule.

-The importance of a status report should be clear, but how often should you generate them?
-In general, status reports are weekly; but it’s not unheard of to create daily or even monthly reports.
+The importance of a project status report should be clear, but how often should you generate them?
+In general, status reports are weekly; but it’s not unheard of to create daily or even monthly reports, which can be the best choice for businesses in certain industries.
 How do you know which is right for you?

 A daily status report is geared towards short-term goals.
 It’s a way to do a postmortem on the day’s work and learn lessons from what went wrong and what went right.
 It also will speak to the accomplishments from the day before, and what is on deck for the next day.